 Side view of a black VBM Domobar espresso machine with red arrows pointing to screws and key areas on the metal panel, possibly indicating spots to remove for maintenance or repair. © 2025 1st-line.com

-To remove the body panel, there are 4 screws on the left & right side.
-The top 2 screws are flat head.
-The other 2 are Allen key.
+To remove the body panel, there are 4 screws on the left & right sides.
+The top 2 screws are flat-head.
+The other 2 are Allen keys.

 A partially open VBM Domobar Super espresso machine reveals its internal components, including wires, tubes, valves, and a metal pump, with a gray panel on the right and various metal and plastic parts visible for inside access. © 2025 1st-line.com